diee/WorkManagerTest/README.md

 # WorkManagerTest
-This is a test of work manager, emulating a network sync
+This is a test of work manager, emulating a network sync.
+To made it fast and easy, I used koin, mvvm and room.